Instagram Model Pamela Alexandra Rocks Pink Thong Bikini In Steamy Picture, Showing Off Her Killer Curves

 “Not so fast folks!
 The Twitter detectives were hard at work trying to determine the credibility of the pics.
 Sorry fellas, but this one is FALSE.
 ‘Brittany Favre’ is actually Brazilian banger Pamela Alexandra.”

-It didn’t seem to matter that Pamela looked nothing like Brett Favre, the attention gave her a major spotlight and allowed her to parlay that into a major Instagram following.
-Since then, Pamela Alexander has kept her followers filled with a steady stream of racy snaps, like the ones this week showing off her skimpy pink bikini.
+It didn’t seem to matter that Pamela looked nothing like Brett Favre, as the attention offered her a major spotlight — and allowed her to parlay that into a major Instagram following.
+Since then, Pamela Alexandra has kept her followers satisfied with a steady stream of racy snaps, like the ones this week showing off her skimpy pink bikini.